GOTI PTY LTD TERMS AND CONDITIONS

 -

-(b) if sent by pre-paid first-class post or other next working day delivery service, at 9. am on the second Business Day after posting or at the time recorded by the delivery service; or
+(b) if sent by pre-paid first-class post or other next working day delivery service, at 9.00 am on the second Business Day after posting or at the time recorded by the delivery service; or

 -

 (c) if sent by email, at the time of transmission, or, if this time falls outside business hours in the place of receipt, when business hours resume.
-In this clause 15.2(c), business hours means 9.00am to 5.00pm Monday to Friday on a day that is not a public holiday in the place of receipt.
+In this clause 16.2(c), business hours means 9.00am to 5.00pm Monday to Friday on a day that is not a public holiday in the place of receipt.

-17. GOVERNING LAW AND JURISDICTION
+18. GOVERNING LAW AND JURISDICTION

-These Terms and Conditions and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non- contractual disputes or claims) shall be governed by and construed in accordance with the laws of Victoria, Australia.
-Each party irrevocably agrees that the courts of Victoria, Australia shall have exclusive jurisdiction to settle any dispute or claim arising out of or in connection with these Terms and Conditions or its subject matter or formation (including non- contractual disputes or claims).
+These Terms and Conditions and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non-contractual disputes or claims) shall be governed by and construed in accordance with the laws of Victoria, Australia.
+Each party irrevocably agrees that the courts of Victoria, Australia shall have exclusive jurisdiction to settle any dispute or claim arising out of or in connection with these Terms and Conditions or its subject matter or formation (including non-contractual disputes or claims).

-18. ENTIRE AGREEMENT
+19. ENTIRE AGREEMENT

-18.1.
+19.1.
 These Terms and Conditions constitute the entire agreement between the parties and supersedes and extinguishes all previous agreements, promises, assurances, warranties, representations and understandings between them, whether written or oral, relating to its subject matter.

-18.2.
+19.2.
 Each party acknowledges that in entering into these Terms and Conditions it does not rely on, and shall have no remedies in respect of, any statement, representation, assurance or warranty (whether made innocently or negligently) that is not set out in these Terms and Conditions.

-18.3.
+19.3.
 Nothing in this clause shall limit or exclude any liability for fraud.

-19. VARIATION
+20. VARIATION

 No variation of these Terms and Conditions shall be effective unless it is in writing and signed by the parties (or their authorised representatives).

-20. SEVERANCE
+21. SEVERANCE

 If any provision or part-provision of these Terms and Conditions is or becomes invalid, illegal or unenforceable, it shall be deemed modified to the minimum extent necessary to make it valid, legal and enforceable.
 If such modification is not possible, the relevant provision or part-provision shall be deemed deleted.
 Any modification to or deletion of a provision or part-provision under this clause shall not affect the validity and enforceability of the rest of these Terms and Conditions.

-21. WAIVER
+22. WAIVER

 A waiver of any right or remedy under these Terms and Conditions or by law is only effective if given in writing and shall not be deemed a waiver of any subsequent right or remedy.
 A failure or delay by a party to exercise any right or remedy provided under these Terms and Conditions or by law shall not constitute a waiver of that or any other right or remedy, nor shall it prevent or restrict any further exercise of that or any other right or remedy.
 No single or partial exercise of any right or remedy provided under these Terms and Conditions or by law shall prevent or restrict the further exercise of that or any other right or remedy.